HorgeJ/SQL-Studies/Querying-Relational-Databases.md

 	INTERSECT
 	SELECT title FROM books_south
 	ORDER BY title;

-SELECT Name FROM Fruit
-	EXCEPT
-	SELECT Name FROM Vegetable
-	ORDER BY Name;

 ```

 * There are two tables Fruit and Vegetable table.
 The Fruit table has a FruitID and a Name column and the Vegetable table has a VegetableID and Name column.
 Create a distinct result set of fruit and vegetable names.